andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Maybe I got crazy and put it in another pocket?
 I frantically pat myself down like I'm doing the Macarena at a minor league baseball game in 1997.

-And a sinking realization sets in that I probably lost it forever.
+And a sinking realization sets in that I've probably lost it forever.
 Doomed to a snow covered grave on the Montezuma Bowl at Arapahoe basin.

-I'm currently riding the Zuma Chair, the loading area of which initiated my current predicament a half hour ago.
-I was waiting to board when a tight three-part harmony surfing atop the rollicking waves of an Americana string band tickled my eardrum.
-I look to the liftie whose speakers are guilty of the auditive allurement,
+I'm currently riding the Zuma Chair, where my predicament began a half hour ago.
+I was waiting to board when the tight three-part harmonies of an Americana string band surfing atop the rollicking waves of a twangy groove tickled my eardrum.
+I look to the liftie whose speakers were guilty of the auditive allurement,

 "Damn, these guys kick ass, who are they?"